Puerto Rico Endures ‘Alarming’ Food Stamp Cuts Amid Hurricane Maria Aftermath

 — Luis A. De Jesús (@ToughGadfly) March 10, 2019

-According to Rosselló, the program receives significantly less funding then the SNAP program.
+According to Rosselló, the program receives significantly less funding than the SNAP program.
 So, it was struggling to meet the needs of their low-income residents before the hurricane tore through the island.

 While the House passed the bill for additional relief funding, the White House was not in agreement with the additional funding as they claimed it was “excessive and unnecessary.”